tomsim/Z80-MBC/README.md

 6) idisk can now compile for CP/M or iLoad mode (compile with zcc -O1 -D_CPM idisk.c -o idisk.com
 7) Added format program to format a disk (use S option to copy System from Drive A: to make a new system disk).
 Note: With the Format program you can skip all the iDisk steps for adding a 3rd and 4th drive.
 Just start at step H and after restart you can format your new drives.
 For example "format 2" to format a new drive C.
+8) Added a menu item to swap drive A/D for testing new system disks.
+Note: If D is formatted as a system disk it won't be readable.
+When you swap, the old A disk will be at D and also unreadable.

 To add the 3rd and 4th drives take new 1025 EEPROMs and do the following: